hyperjump-io/json-schema/README.md

 * Validate JSON-compatible values against a JSON Schemas
   * Dialects: draft-2020-12, draft-2019-09, draft-07, draft-06, draft-04
+  * Complete validation support for all formats defined for the `format` keyword
   * Schemas can reference other schemas using a different dialect
   * Work directly with schemas on the filesystem or HTTP
 * OpenAPI
   * Versions: 3.0, 3.1, 3.2
   * Validate an OpenAPI document
   * Validate values against a schema from an OpenAPI document
-* Create custom keywords, vocabularies, and dialects
+* Create custom keywords, formats, vocabularies, and dialects
 * Bundle multiple schemas into one document
   * Uses the process defined in the 2020-12 specification but works with any dialect.
-* Utilities for building non-validation JSON Schema tooling
+* API for building non-validation JSON Schema tooling
-* Utilities for working with annotations
+* API for working with annotations

 ## Install